 The Journal is provided free-of-charge to AGLP members.

-Mary Barber, MD and Alan Schwartz, MD, Co-Editors
+Philip Bialer, MD and Chris McIntosh, MD, Co-Editors

 The Journal of Gay and Lesbian Mental Health (JGLMH) is a quarterly, peer-reviewed journal indexed by PsychInfo.
 JGLMH is the official journal of the Association of Gay and Lesbian Psychiatrists (AGLP, www.aglp.org).

 We are seeking outstanding resident papers on LGBT mental health; these can be original research papers, case series and detailed case reports, or review articles.
-The award includes $500, publication in JGLMH, and assistance with travel to the AGLP annual meeting (held concurrently with the APA, this year in San Francisco) to present the resident’s work.
-The deadline to be considered for a 2013 award is March31, 2013.
+The award includes $500, publication in JGLMH, and assistance with travel to the AGLP annual meeting (held concurrently with the APA) in New York City in May to present the resident’s work.
+The deadline to be considered for a 2014 award is March 15, 2014.
 Co-authored papers are eligible as well, but the resident must be the first author.

 Entries can be submitted to email@example.com.